George Curry (American football): Biography

-Curry embarked on his high school head coaching career in 1967, achieving a commendable four-year winning record at Lake-Lehman School District within the Wyoming Valley Conference.
+Curry embarked on his high school head coaching career in 1967, achieving a commendable winning record over four years at Lake-Lehman School District within the Wyoming Valley Conference.
 Subsequently, he transitioned to Berwick Area in 1971, where he remained until his departure as head coach in 2005.

 During his time at Berwick, Curry won three national championships, and was twice named as the USA Today High School Coach of the Year.

 He subsequently spent three seasons at Wyoming Valley West High School, and then retired in December 2008.

 On June 11, 2012, local media (WNEP, WBRE and the Times-Leader) reported that Curry had been rehired to coach the Berwick Bulldogs on an interim basis, beginning with the fall 2012 season.

 Death

 Curry died on April 1, 2016, of ALS, which he had been diagnosed with the year prior.